Information Technology and Systems Major

 |Select two elective computer science courses 2

-The major in information technology and systems is available through Fordham's School of Professional and Continuing Studies at Lincoln Center and Rose Hill.
+The major in information technology and systems is available to students in Fordham's School of Professional and Continuing Studies at Lincoln Center and Rose Hill.

 Professional and Continuing Studies students: The requirements above are in addition to those of the PCS Core Curriculum and any additional electives that may be required to earn a minimum of 124 credits.